fungos/blog/content/post/rust-windows-vscode.md

 ## Feedback

 Help me improving this text by submitting fixes for wrong wording/phrasing or typos in [this repo issue tracker](https://github.com/fungos/fungos.github.io/issues) or by commenting on twitter or elsewhere!

+## Updates

+- Fixed script to consider the fresh VSCode 64bits.
+Thanks @colemickens (Reddit).
+- Fixed missing analysis component and rustfmt-nightly on text and script.
+Thanks @dodheim (Reddit).